What is Otosclerosis?

 - Hearing loss starting around age 10

-- Progresses to maximum loss of hearing level at age 30 and plateaus at that point
+- Progresses to a maximum loss of hearing level at age 30 and plateaus at that point

 - Dizziness, poor balance, vertigo experienced in 25% of cases